Robert A. Eccleston: Life in the mines and the Mariposa Indian War

+Family life and later years

 On September 17, 1857, Eccleston married Emily Josephine Young in Colusa and had their first child there.
 By 1861 they were in New York, where they had their second child.
 Returning to California after 1861 he settled down on a ranch to have several children in Forbestown, California.

 In 1870, Eccleston had taken his family back east to New Jersey where one of his children was born.
 Eccleston went to Arizona later in 1870, where for three years he was Indian agent for the Gila Pima Reservation.
 One of his sons was born in Tucson in 1879, and another in Tombstone, Arizona in 1881.
 There, Eccleston was considered one of the founders of Tombstone, and was present at the time of the "Gunfight at the OK Corral".
 In 1885, Eccleston moved to Oregon, where he lived until 1900, when he settled in Oakland, California where he died on February 1, 1911.

 In 1950, his diary of his 1849 travels was published as Overland to California on the Southwestern Trail 1849.
 His account of his time in the goldfields and the Mariposa Indian War was published in 1957 as The Mariposa Indian War 1850–1851.